Dr. Antonio Da Silva High School and Junior College of Commerce: Clubs and societies

 Extracurricular activities are also a compulsory element of school life.
 Some 27 clubs and societies exist, covering politics, drama, photography, aeromodeling, first-aid, dramatics, painting, sculpture, carpentry, amateur radio, music, senior and junior English debating societies, Model United Nations, chess and astronomy.
 In many societies pupils come together to discuss a particular topic or subject, presided over by a schoolmaster and often including a guest speaker.

-Prominent figures give speeches and talks to the students; these have included heads of state, politicians, ornithologists, naturalists, artists, writers, economists, diplomats and industrialists.

 Theatre and music

 A multi-purpose theatre space known as The Antonians hall was built in 1965 seating over 1,200.
 It was inaugurated in April 1965 as a venue with modular seating and staging units.
 The facility is equipped with state-of-the-art stagecraft and engineering systems and has been the setting for numerous Shakespeare and other classic productions of western theatre, as well as musical performances and speeches during school ceremonies such as Founder's Day.
 The multi-purpose Old Little Hall venue is the old theatre that was built in 1851.
 It can accommodate approximately 400 people.
 Plays are regularly staged in English, Marathi and Hindi, with 11–12 productions each year, including 2 major productions as part of Founder's Day celebrations.
 The Inter House Once-Act Play competition is held each year, alternatively in English and Hindi.
 Many of the plays historically have been joint productions with its sister school.

 The Alumnus Hall seats over 200 is the more modern multi-purpose theatre built in 1990 as a black box theatre with modular seating and staging units and is normally used to explore new directions in performance art.
 In 1999 a new music facility was built, housing a music library, a concert hall and several practice and teaching rooms where students learn western and Indian instruments.

-The school has a band that won a prize at zonal level.

-School newspaper and magazines

-The Antonians Weekly is the official school newspaper, distributed every weekend.
-It chronicles school activities and is a platform for creative and political writing.
-It was founded in 1901 and is edited by pupils and staff.
-Other school magazines include The Antonians Annual and The Antonians Alumnus (a monthly Alumni magazine).
-Publications by academic departments include Curiosity (Science), The Oikonomia (Economics), The Question (Mathematics), Truth vs Hype (Political Science) and The Enigma (History and Geography).

-Road Safety Patrol

-The Road Safety Patrol won first prize at the all Mumbai rally, and became the part of the Republic Day (RD) parade.